malcommac/SwiftLocation/README.md

 }
 ```

+**Remember**: Before using SwiftLocation you should set the appropriate keys in your Info.plist (`NSLocationAlwaysAndWhenInUseUsageDescription` or `NSLocationWhenInUseUsageDescription` and `NSLocationTemporaryUsageDescriptionDictionary` if you are using reduced location in iOS 14+).

 If you need more customization you can fine-tune your request by configuring each of the available parameters.
 This is a more complex example:

 ```swift